⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → City tour of Zagreb

 Admire the impressive Zagreb Cathedral, a symbol of faith and architectural splendor.
 Experience the serenity of St. Mark’s Church, a monumental Serbian Orthodox church in medieval style, adorned with intricate details.
-Delight your senses at Dolac Market, a bustling center with a colorful array of flowers, fruits, vegetables and meats in a vibrant indoor and outdoor setting.
+Delight your senses at Dolac Market, a bustling center with a colorful array of flowers, fruits, vegetables, and meats in a vibrant indoor and outdoor setting.
 Discover Lenucijeva Potkova and its unique urban planning, which symbolizes the horseshoe-shaped layout of Zagreb.
 End your journey at Ban Josip Jelačić Square, the central square that pulsates with energy and embodies the spirit of Zagreb.

 → Free time in Zagreb, Croatia